The Department of Teaching, Learning & Culture

 If you’re interested in the aggieTEACH SEED Minor:

-Step 1: Meet with your major Advisor to make sure your degree plan can accommodate the SEED Minor
+Step 1: Meet with your major Advisor to ensure the degree plan can accommodate the SEED Minor.

-Step 2: Email aggieTEACH staff to schedule a ZOOM or in-person appointment
+Step 2: Email aggieteach@tamu.edu to schedule a virtual or in-person appointment.

 Teacher Certification